-seasons as an assistant with the University of New Hampshire men's
+Prior to joinging the Rhode Island staff, Bassett spent two seasons as an assistant with the University of New Hampshire men's soccer program.

-In his final season at New Hampshire (2013), Bassett helped guide the Wildcats to a 12-5-1 finish.
-UNH advanced to the semifinals of the America East Tournament, eventually falling to Hartford in penalty kicks.
+In his final season at UNH (2013), the Wildcats finished 12-5-1 and advanced to the semifinals of the America East Tournament, but eventually fell to Hartford in penalty kicks.
 It marked the second year in a row that New Hampshire was eliminated from the conference championship on PK's as the 2012 Wildcats advanced to the AE title game, only to lose to UMBC in a shootout.

 While at UNH, Bassett helped mentor four NSCAA All-Northeast Region Team players, six America East All-Conference selections, four All-Rookie players and three All-Academic picks in addition to the 2013 America East Goalkeeper of the Year.